-Date & time when to start sub-array re-configuration is indicated in the message.
-If the message does not specify date & time, CSP shall execute command (and start re-configuration) as soon as possible.
+Date & time when to start re-configuration is indicated in the message.
+If the message does not specify date & time, CSP shall start re-configuration as soon as possible.

-Parameter Туре Range Description Sub-array ID ASCII String - Sub-array ID - must be unique.
+Parameter Туре Range Description sub-array ID ASCII String - Sub-array ID - must be unique.
 Action Enumeration Create Create a new sub-array.
 Activation time Date & time UTC Date and time when to configure new sub-array.